-Initial claims usually take 30 to 90 days to process.
+Initial claims usually take 1-2 months (30 to 90 days) to process.
 If you are one of the lucky people who gets approval on their initial claim, it will take you 90 days or less for Social Security Disability approval.
-If, however, your claim is not approved then at this point you will have to go through the disability appeal process, and that means it will take longer to get your Social Security Disability benefits.
+If, however, your claim is not approved then at this point you will have to go through the disability appeal process, and that means it will take longer to get your Social Security Disability.

-Another factor that will impact how quickly your Social Security Disability application is approved or denied is what medical records are needed to process your claim, and how long it takes your doctors to send in the records that have been requested.
+Another factor that will impact how quickly your SSDI application is approved or denied is what medical records are needed to process your claim, and how long it takes your doctors to send in the records that have been requested.
 If the doctors are taking too long to get your records in, you may be able to speed the process up by getting copies of the records yourself and sending them in with your application.

 If enough medical evidence isn't presented in your records, the Social Security Administration may require you meet with one of their doctors for further review.
 This may result in significant delays, depending on how soon you can get in for an appointment.
 Remember, when an appointment is made, you need to keep it.
 If you do not keep your appointment, you will either have to reschedule or you may even be denied disability benefits.